The Personal Financial Plan – A Must Have For Anyone Serious About Their Finances

 Do you have a Personal Financial Plan?
 Is it on paper or just in your head?

 The truth of the matter is that I didn’t think that I needed it.
-I thought I had things more in control than I did.

 So it’s not that my wife and I didn’t have solid financial principles floating around in our heads.
 We did.

 We have always tried to take a solid financial approach to life.
-Here are some of the things that we did do:

 These things all contributed to where we are at today.

-But not putting a plan on paper was a huge mistake.
+But not putting a plan on paper was a huge mistake!

-We didn’t have a written plan and we should have.
+We didn’t have a written plan and we SHOULD have.

 Sometime in September of 2020, after being about mid-way through my mini-retirement, I was started to more seriously think about firing my financial advisor, and taking over my own finances.